a-h/templ/docs/docs/09-commands-and-tools/02-ide-support.md

 }
 ```
 :::note
-TailwindCSS language server looks for a tailwind.config.js file, make sure to include it at the root of your project.
-A sample file can be found [here](#neovim--050).
+Tailwind language servers require a tailwind.config.js file to be present in the root of your project.
+You can create a new config file with `npx tailwindcss init`, or use samples available at https://tailwindcss.com/docs/configuration
 :::

 ### Emmet HTML completion